Ahmed5641/Virtual-Currency-Exchange/Weekly meetings.md

 ### Agenda:
 - We created a milestone 2.0 plan.
 - We ran a project demo.
-- We finished milestone 1.0 presentation file and documentation.
+- We finished the milestone 1.0 presentation file and documentation.

 ![07](https://github.com/Ahmed5641/Virtual-Currency-Exchange/assets/157667926/1bf3df3f-832f-4a08-9466-172a8e6131e5)